LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 In `main`, we have provided detailed pseudocode for guidance.

 We suggest you use the [smiley.csv](./smiley.csv) first to make sure your code is working correctly, before moving to the secret image.
+When your code works, it should reveal a nice smiley face :)

 This is a tricky one, good luck!